Ministry of Power (India)

-The Ministry of Power is an Indian government ministry.
-The current Union Cabinet Minister is Manohar Lal Khattar.
+The Ministry of Power (IAST: Vidyut Mantrālaya) is a ministry of the Government of India.
+It is mainly responsible for the maintenance and regulation of Power sector in India.
+It is headed by Minister of Power.

 The ministry is charged with overseeing electricity production and infrastructure development, including generation, transmission, and delivery, as well as maintenance projects.

 The ministry acts as a liaison between the central government and state electricity operations, as well as with the private sector.
-The ministry also oversees rural electrification projects.

 History

 The Ministry of Power became a ministry on July 2, 1992, during the P. V. Narasimha Rao government.
 Prior to that time it had been a department (the Department of Power) in the Ministry of Power, Coal and Non-Conventional Energy Sources.
 That ministry was split into the Ministry of Power, Ministry of Coal, and Ministry of Non-Conventional Energy Sources (renamed the Ministry of New and Renewable Energy in 2006).

-In 2012, the Ministry of Power inaugurated the Smart Grid project in Puducherry.